Because we’re givers!

 We at WinterfestMD felt like this was a something that we should get on board with.
 We are a charitable group for sure, but we are also engaged in our own sense of art and creativity.
 Scrapbookers of all people understand the importance of getting lost in our creations and memories.
 WE OF ALL PEOPLE understand how to help.

-I have been in touch with the art therapist at University.
-She first hand sees the not only the needs of her patients but the benefits of having their own opportunity for personal creativity.
+I have been in touch Aubrey, she first hand sees the not only the needs of her patients but the benefits of having their own opportunity for personal creativity.
 Read more at the links below about Yumi C.A.R.E.S

 HERE’S WHAT YOU CAN DO!